Topic: Transportation

 Written on November 18, 2021 at 12:32 pm, by

 This just in from WSF… The Anacortes/San Juan Islands route will return to four-boat service and operate on its usual Fall Schedule starting Friday, Nov.
 19. Customers are encouraged to check the four-boat “Anacortes/San Juan Islands” sailing schedule, which will be listed as inactive until it takes effect on Nov.
-19. Reservations will remain suspended on the route Continue Reading
+19. Reservations will remain suspended Continue Reading

 Ferry News